 “He ran too fast, I followed him and here but…. but- “

-I didn’t want to tell my mom what I saw, she would think I was crazy or making things up, and I would be in trouble.
+I didn’t want to tell my mom what happened, she would think I was crazy or making things up, and I would be in trouble.

-“Why didn’t you bring me when he ran off?” asked my mother, her brows knitting.
+“Why didn’t you bring me when he ran off?” asked my mother.

 “Sorry fixes nothing.”